zack-bitcoin/amoveo/docs/design/byzantine_rationality.md

 * In the DAO hack, ethereum was able to recover because the money was locked up for such a long period of time, the community was able to come to agreement to do a hard update to prevent the theft.
 We can design a blockchain to lock up money for long enough periods of time to allow the network the opportunity to do a hard update.
 The hard update can be designed based on information external to the blockchain, like the existence of bribes or an attack.

-So Godel's incompleteness type arguments do not work against blockchains.
+So metacircular arguments do not work against blockchains.
 The users running nodes are not blind machines running the code they were given.
 They are rational actors capable of doing independent research to earn more profit.